Getting started

 • Draw new features (enterprise only)

-• Edit features (enterprise only)
+• Edit existing features (enterprise only)

 Starting in January 2026, Felt will offer a new "Contributor" license to Enterprise customers.
 Contributors will be able to edit and collect data in the field, but they won't have full Felt Editor access to be able to create maps or manage projects.
-To learn more, contact sales.
+To learn more, contact salesarrow-up-right.

-How do I draw a circle with the Field App?
+chevron-rightHow do I draw a circle with the Field App?hashtag

+Felt supports drawing circles for annotations, measure, and spatial filter extensions.
 Tap the map to set a center point, then drag your finger across the screen to set the radius and adjust as needed.

-Are custom extensions available on mobile?
+chevron-rightAre custom extensions available on mobile?hashtag

 Felt's spatial filter and measure extensions are available, and you can search the map in the top-right.